punctuationmarks/Structural/README.md

 ## Updating individual person

-**Notes**: Mutations require the human's id, this is a required argument just to add a barrier to avoid misuse or overuse.
+**Notes**: Mutations require the individual's id, this is a required argument just to add a barrier to avoid misuse or overuse.
 Data does not persit once the server is destroyed.

 - Mutation example